KAST Card

 - Virtual cards: Instant in-app availability after KYC

-- Card materials: Range from premium plastic to 24ct gold-plated and 37g solid gold variants
+- Card materials: Range from premium plastic (Standard) to metal and premium materials (Premium/Private)

 User Experience